SabarnaBasak-web/Calculator/README.md

 # Calculator

-Created a simple calculator using ReactJs where you can add, subtract, multiply, divide, percent and square root of the number
+Simple calculator using ReactJs where you can add, subtract, multiply, divide, percent and square root of the number